-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) A resource determined by the Lead Agency, discretion and supported by substantial evidence, significant pursuant to criteria set forth in subdivis of Public Resources Code Section 5024.1?
-In applyi criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the Lead Agency shall consider significance of the resource to a California American tribe. to be ion (c) ng the ources ler the X
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) A resource determined by the Lead Agency, in discretion and supported by substantial evidence, to significant pursuant to criteria set forth in subdivision of Public Resources Code Section 5024.1?
+In applying criteria set forth in subdivision (c) of Public Resourced Code Section 5024.1, the Lead Agency shall consider significance of the resource to a California National American tribe. the the X